-The Bible says, “The heavens declare the glory of God, and the firmament shows his handiwork” (Psalm 19:1)
+The Bible says, “The heavens declare the glory of God, and the firmament shows his handiwork” (Psalm 19:1).

 I truly believe we are almost at the end of our journey.
-What a day that will be when we stand face to face with our Lord and savior Jesus Christ, who loves us and gave himself for us.
-(Romans 5:8, Titus 2:14)
+What a day that will be when we stand face to face with our Lord and Savior Jesus Christ, who loves us and gave himself for us (Romans 5:8, Titus 2:14).

-a disease cannot expect to be cured.”
+There’s an Ethiopian Proverb that says, “He who Conceals a disease cannot expect to be cured.”
 That’s the way it is with sin.
-Sin is a terrible disease and if we keep our sins concealed we cannot expect to have them forgiven.
+Sin is a terrible disease and if we keep our sins concealed we can’t expect to have them forgiven.

-As we walk, day by day, through this sin cursed earth, we must realize that this world is not our home.
+As we walk, day by day, through this sin-cursed earth, we must realize that this world is not our home.
 We are only passing through.
-We are headed for a better home on high, whose founder and builder is the Creator of life itself.
-(Heb.
-11:10)
+We are headed for a better home on high, whose founder and builder is the Creator of life itself (Heb.
+11:10).

 We can’t walk through life with blinders on.
 We need to be aware of what’s going on around us.
 Although we must be in the world, we must not be of the world.
 Let’s keep our eyes on Jesus and persevere.
 We will receive our reward when he comes in the clouds of heaven.
 And it will be a reward far beyond anything this world could ever offer us.

 The road ahead may get rough and rocky, but don’t be discouraged.
-“He that endures til the end shall be saved.”
-(Matt.
+“He that endures until the end shall be saved” (Matt.
 10:22).
-One hundred percent trust in God is a must for these last days.
+One hundred percent trust in God is a must for these last days because things are getting bad already.
+Believe me, our faith WILL be tested, so surrender your life to Jesus and be born again.
+Trust, obey, and serve the King of Kings.
 Lift up your eyes and behold the Great City of God.
-In a little while we’re going Home.
+“In a little while, we’re going Home.”

 © 2015 Teddy Lynn – All Rights Reserved